 - Bordetella bronchiseptica, a bacterium that can also infect cats, rabbits or horses.
 It colonizes the cilia of the trachea and bronchi.

 - The Canine Parainfluenza Virus (IPPC), tres FAQ isolated que retrouve on a surface du tractus respiratoire, des cavites nasales aux bronchioles.
 Combined with Bordetella bronchiseptica and mycoplasmas, it causes the typical kennel cough.

 - The Canine Adenovirus type 1 and 2 (CAV-1 and CAV-2).
-CAV-1 is responsible for Rubarth’s Hepatitis, but together with CAV-2, they are both responsible for the most severe cases of kennel cough.
-They can be found throughout the respiratory tract but also in the intestines.
+CAV-1 is responsible for Rubarth’s Hepatitis.
+But together with CAV-2, they are both responsible for the most severe cases of kennel cough.
+They can find throughout the respiratory tract but also in the intestines.
 It is especially dogs not vaccinated against Rubarth’s Hepatitis that will be affected by these viruses.

-- The Canine Distemper Virus (or distemper virus ) can be found in some cases, especially when the kennel cough progresses to bronchopneumonia and the dog is not vaccinated against distemper.
+- The Canine Distemper Virus (or distemper virus ) can find in some cases.
+Especially when the kennel cough progresses to bronchopneumonia and the dog does not vaccinate against distemper.

 - Mycoplasmas: natural colonizers of the upper respiratory tract of dogs, they could take advantage of lesions caused by other pathogens to colonize the deep respiratory system (lungs).

 The incubation of kennel cough disease is quite short, about 3 to 8 days.
 And the disease itself can last for several weeks.

 The mildest form of the disease is dry tracheobronchitis.
 The dog has a dry, cavernous cough, which can sometimes cause regurgitation.
 A pinching of the larynx usually triggers a cough.
 It is also possible to observe sneezing or discharge (from the nose and / or eyes).
 Fever, fatigue, and loss of appetite are generally moderate.